 The trail from the mouth of Cliff Dweller Canyon up to the Gila Cliff Dwellings follows a stream, up the steep, rocky slope along the cliff side and into three of the six caves.
-This was once home to a Tularosa Mogollon community.
+The dwellings were once home to Tularosa Mogollon families.

-Stay on the trail for your own safety and to help protect these fragile resources.
+Stay on the trail for your own safety and to help protect fragile resources and your national heritage.

 Do not have food or drink other than water.